 In addition to the qualification requirements stated above, you also need to satisfy the following conditions, you must:

-- Be more than 65 years old
+- Be 65 years old or less

 - Stay in New Zealand for more than 146 days in the last 3 years out of the 4-year investment term, or more than 438 days during the entire 4-year span.
 There are some variations to this condition depending on how you structure your investment